PritomKarmokar/mediTrack/README.md

 # mediTrack
 - A full stack patients info application using django and react
-- remaining parts (fronted)
-    - update functionalitites
+- features
-    - showing proper error messages
+    - Add new patients info
+    - Update existing patients info
+    - Delete existing patients info
+    - Display all patients info

+- todo: proper setup and configuration of the project